Tiffany-Bergett/Data_projects_TripleTen/Zomato/README.md

 - Zomato's business context and industry trends are considered while interpreting the data.

 ### Process:
-I first learned of the problem presented in it's intirety and it's requirements for approval.
+I first learned of the problem presented in its entirety and its requirements for approval.
 Then, I chose software and created my first submission, the "Decomposition Plan".
 After, I analyzed the data and created visualizations and dashboards for a second submission.
 Lastly, I presented my findings in a report as my 3rd and final submission piece.